Yue-Chen-YC/reading-log/_posts/Individual-difference/2025-08-15-Jun-thesis.md

 ## 1.2.1.1 Logophoricity, empathy, and ziji
 - differences between empathy and logophoricity
   - logophoricity = certain pronominal forms refer to individuals whose speech, thoughts or general states of mind are reported (Clements, 1975: 141)
+  - logophor = in some African languages, there is a logophoric pronoun that must uniquely refer to an attitude holder
+- Logophoric hierarchy (Culy, 1994; 1062)
+  - Speech > thought > knowledge > direct perception
+    - typological observation that logophoric roles